 Within Trinity’s founding traditions, we envision the occupational therapy assistant program as a center where the occupational therapy assistant and the occupational therapist can study the process of adaptation and its effect on occupational performance as it relates to the person’s search for meaning and fulfillment as occupational-beings.

-The OTA Program philosophy is guided by two major areas.
-These areas are occupation and the process of occupational adaptation and the professional curriculum and learning-teaching style.
+The OTA Program philosophy is guided by two major areas: occupation and the process of occupational adaptation, and the professional curriculum and teaching-learning style.

 - Our Fundamental Beliefs about Human Beings

 Humans are complex beings that are constantly interacting with the physical, social, temporal, cultural, psychological, spiritual and virtual environment through their actions.
 We are active beings who have the ability to adapt, modify and affect the quality of our life by engaging in the things we want and need to do called occupations.
-These occupations are the actions that support survival, provide self-actualization, and help us find occupational balance (AOTA, 2007).
-However, when a person is faced with an occupational challenge because of impairment, disability or a stressful event, the innate process of human adaptation may become impaired (Schultz, 1992 and Schultz & Schkade, 1992).
+“Participation in these occupations influences their development, health, and well-being across the lifespan. “ (AOTA Commission on Education, 2011, p.
+S65) However, when a person is faced with an occupational challenge because of impairment, disability or a stressful event, the innate process of human adaptation may become impaired (Schultz, 1992 and Schultz & Schkade, 1992).
 Through occupational therapy intervention, the occupational therapy practitioner’s “therapeutic use of self”, management of the environment and use of “occupations as tools” promote the client’s ability to adapt to life’s challenges for successful occupational performance.

 - Our View of Learning